kencx/mpd-docker-pulseaudio/README.md

 `pulse-client.conf`.
 It prevents the use of shared memory by disabling `shm` which is known to cause errors.

+## Issues
+- If container is allowed to start automatically on reboot of the host, the pulseaudio socket is deleted as it is not started before Docker.

 ## References
 - [x11docker - Container sound](https://github.com/mviereck/x11docker/wiki/Container-sound:-ALSA-or-Pulseaudio)
 - [docker-pulseaudio-example](https://github.com/TheBiggerGuy/docker-pulseaudio-example)